Hoyle's agar

+Hoyle's agar is a selective medium for culture devised by Leslie Hoyle of the University of Leeds in the UK.
+Hoyle outlined the background, formulation, preparation, properties and performance in the article A Tellurite Blood-Agar Medium for the Rapid Diagnosis of Diphtheria published in The Lancet in February 1941.

-Hoyle's agar is a selective medium that uses tellurite to differentially select Corynebacterium diphtheriae from other upper respiratory tract flora.
-The medium appears cream to yellow colored, and takes the form of a free-floating powder.
-It is a modification of Neill's medium.
+The medium uses tellurite to differentially select Corynebacterium diphtheriae from other upper respiratory tract flora.
+It appears cream to yellow colored and takes the form of a free-floating powder.
+It is a modification of Neill's medium although Hoyle stated in the article that "it bears little relation to the Neill's medium from which it was derived [...]".